T-cordoba/beverage-ledger/README.md

 ## 🎰 About the Project

-The **Encore Beverage Ledger** is a sophisticated, casino-themed liquor inventory management system designed for premium casino operations.
+The **Beverage Ledger** is a sophisticated, casino-themed liquor inventory management system designed for premium casino operations.
 This application provides comprehensive tracking, management, and reporting capabilities for beverage operations in high-end casino environments.

 ### ✨ Key Features